RedPillAnalytics/checkmate-examples-archive/obi/README.md

 cd checkmate-examples
 ```

 We've configured all the Docker Compose functionality to be usable with Gradle.
 Since we are working with the `obi` subproject folder, all of the Gradle tasks we call are prefixed with `obi:`.
 Additionally, I'm adding the `-q` option to remove some of the noise output to the screen by Docker Compose.
 This step starts up a Linux-based OBIEE instance, so it can be time-consuming.
-Also, the first time this statement is run, the rather-large OBIEE and database Docker images have to be downloaded, which can also take a long time:
+Also, the first time this statement is run, the rather-large OBIEE and Oracle XE database Docker images have to be downloaded, which can also take a long time:

 ```bash
 ./gradlew obi:composeUp -q